baetyl/baetyl/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md

     return event
 ```

-The Python2.7 runtime provided by OpenEdge supports two parameters: `event` and `context`, which are described separately below.
+The Python runtime provided by OpenEdge supports two parameters: `event` and `context`, which are described separately below.

 - **event**：Depend on the `Payload` in the MQTT message
     - If the original `Payload` is a json format data, then pass in the data handled by `json.loads(Payload)`